 If you have really many users that you want to give access to this software we can discuss a discounted price based on your particular situation.
 Educational discounts available.

 The license is perpetual and support is included.
 If you have more than one computer and you are the only user of the application one license is enough.

-Easiest is to use the AutoCAD app installer that also puts a button on the Plug-Ins Ribbon tab.
+Use the AutoCAD app installer that also puts a button on the Plug-Ins or Add-ins Ribbon tab.

 The command to start the program is JTBCatenary (JC for short).

 Note that the length must be longer than the distance between the start and end points.